riot/riot.github.io/guide/compiler.md

 - Ability to compile tags with your [favorite pre-processor](#pre-processors).
 - Small performance benefit.
 No need to load and execute the compiler on browser.
-- Universal (isomorphic) apps and the ability to pre- render tags on the server (released soon).
+- Universal (isomorphic) apps and the ability to pre- render tags on the server.

 Pre-compilation happens with a `riot` executable, which can be installed with NPM as follows: